I wrote my latest post on fpdf2 almost a year ago.

 @andersonhc suggested in discussion #696 to integrate the harfbuzz library to provide

-with text shaping abilities
+fpdf2with text shaping abilities

-project to the @py-pdf GitHub organization, in order to share ownership of several PDF-related Python libraries with other maintainers and join forces!
+Finally, I am seriously considering to move the fpdf2 project to the @py-pdf GitHub organization, in order to share ownership of several PDF-related Python libraries with other maintainers and join forces!

 You can track this migration project and share your feedback in this GitHub discussion: